 Andrew Rudin MD started on the path to his eventual medical career after graduating from the University of Illinois, Champaign-Urbana in 1991.
-Receiving a Bachelor of Science in Psychology, Dr. Rudin spent an extra year studying Statistics to satiate his desire to work with big data.
-On his path to cardiology, he found that being able to look at swaths of data and make sense of it all with meaningful analysis was of the utmost importance, particularly in a field of medicine that conducts the highest number of clinical trials.
+Receiving a Bachelor of Science in Psychology, Dr. Andrew Rudin spent an extra year studying statistics to satiate his desire to work with big data.
+On his path to cardiology, he found that being able to look at swaths of data and make sense of it all with meaningful analysis was of the utmost importance, particularly in the field of medicine that conducts the highest number of clinical trials.
 His father, Dr. Barry Rudin, a New York City based cardiologist, shared his knowledge of the profession and the ups and downs he might face early in Andrew’s life.
 The stories told to him by his father, beginning at a young age, stirred something within him that pushed him towards the field of medicine.

 Andrew Rudin MD graduated at the top of his class at Mount Sinai School of Medicine, earning the Harold Elster Memorial Award for highest academic achievement in 1996.
 His love of medicine, keen eye for detail, and diligent study afforded him the opportunity to serve as Chief Resident at Yale New Haven Hospital, hand-selected by the Chairman of Medicine.